 A router bit, used on a router, is used for cutting through wood sideways to create an effect or design.
 When I started my wood sign business I didn’t really know a lot about router bits.
 I didn’t know the shape, type, depth, or capability of what router bits can perform.
 Being a novice I decided to research the many options router bits offer.

-Router bits can create many different shapes for a decorative or functional purpose.
+Router bits can create many different shapes for decorative or functional purposes.
 For wood sign making when used with a router they commonly are used for carving edges and hanger holes.
 They can also be used for carving shapes for joining wood together.

-I’m sure if you are staring out in wood sign making and your not familiar with routing bits you have asked yourself some of the same questions.
+I’m sure if you are starting out in wood sign making and you are not familiar with routing bits you have asked yourself some of the same questions.
 Where to start my research was the final question I had.

 Let’s start with a good description of router bits.
 According to the United States Patent US5323823A – “A router bit for laterally cutting through sheets of wood product, such as plywood and the like”.